postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 When your config is complete, click __Request Token__.

 > When you use __Authorization code__ or __Implicit__ grant type, you will be prompted to supply your credentials to retrieve an access token to use in subsequent requests.
 By default Postman will display a pop-up browser when you click __Request Token__.
 You can alternatively choose to authenticate using your system's default web browser.
-Check __Authorize using browser__ and the __Callback URL__ will autofill to return to Postman when you have completed auth in the browser, so that your requests can use the token returned on successful authentication.
+Select __Authorize using browser__ and the __Callback URL__ will autofill to return to Postman when you have completed auth in the browser, so that your requests can use the token returned on successful authentication.

 If you successfully receive a token from the API, you will see its details, together with the expiry, and optionally a refresh token you can use to retrieve a new access token when your current one expires.
 Click __Use Token__ to select the returned value.